Black-headed oriole (Oriolus larvatus)

 Black-headed Oriole Diet

-In South Africa the black-headed oriole will feed mainly on fruits, insects, berries and nectar and are said to have a very quick digestion period of around 5 minutes.
+In South Africa, the black-headed oriole will feed mainly on fruits, insects, berries and nectar.
 The chicks get fed on caterpillars.

 Black-headed Oriole Breeding